 What is in a standing order?

-In the broad sense, the standing orders are meant to prevent the parties from acting in a way that is harmful to others and property while a divorce is ongoing.
+Standing orders are meant to prevent the parties from acting in a way that is harmful to others and property during divorce.

-Most of the requirements in the standing orders are prohibiting behavior that you would get in trouble for regardless of whether there was an order telling you not to do each act — such as harming an animal, harassing or threatening the other party, causing bodily injury to a child or falsifying documents.
-Some of the other things prohibited by the standing orders are a limit on either party that prevents them from changing the school that any child involved in the case goes to or an order that bans the making of disparaging remarks regarding the other party within the presence of the child.
+Most of the requirements in the standing orders are prohibiting behavior that you would get in trouble for.
+This includes harming an animal, harassing or threatening the other party, causing bodily injury to a child or falsifying documents.
+Standing orders are a limit on either party that prevents them from changing the school that any child involved in the case goes to.
+It can also ban the making of disparaging remarks regarding the other party within the presence of the child.

 What does this mean for my case?

-If you’re involved in a divorce case in Brazos County you are subject to the standing orders that have been attached to your petition.
+If you’re involved in a divorce case in Brazos County you are subject to the standing orders in your petition.
 There can be serious consequences for failing to follow the standing orders.
 If you have any questions or concerns about your case, please contact C.E.
-Borman and Associates to discuss your divorce and how the standing order could impact your case.
+Borman and Associates to discuss how the standing order could impact your case.